 Simple definition!, but financial abstraction can have a psychological effect (on spending habits ...among other things).

 However, financial abstraction may have psychological effects on how people make purchases, for instance: people who constantly use electronic payment services due to ease and convenience may have a distorting view regarding the value of money if they are asked to pay cash for the same transaction.

-In other words, when you spend money using your credit card, debit card, PayPal, or send money to a friend through an online transfer, the loss of money is much easier to the stomach and get over psychologically, than if the same transaction were to be made in cash.
+In other words, when you spend money using your credit card, debit card, or PayPal or send money to a friend through an online transfer, the loss of money is much easier to stomach and get over psychologically, than if the same transaction were to be made in cash.

 For some reason, certain individuals do not think of this as real money, which is very alarming for their spending habits.